From April, this is where you can

 The independent Motorworld Group is based in Schemmerhofen (Baden-Württemberg, Germany).
 The origins of the family-run company date back to 1933.
 The Motorworld Group develops, builds and operates experience worlds dedicated to mobile passion.

 The first location was Motorworld Region Stuttgart in Böblingen, which opened in 2009 and has since been expanded several times.
 Further projects and activities under the MOTORWORLD® brand have been initiated in recent years: Motorworld Köln – Rheinland (opened in 2018), Motorworld München (under construction), Motorworld Zeche Ewald – Ruhr in Herten (at the construction planning stage), and Motorworld Mallorca (at the construction planning stage).
 The portfolio will be complemented by the Motorworld Manufaktur locations in Berlin, Metzingen, Rüsselsheim and Zürich.
 The Motorworld idea also regularly goes on tour, including to the annual classic car trade fairs Motorworld Classics Berlin and Motorworld Classics Bodensee in Friedrichshafen.
 Hi-Sky Munich adds a new dimension of mobility to the portfolio of experience offers.

 Over the next few years, around 1,150 flats will be built on the 9-hectare-large site at Ostbahnhof station.
 Around 7,000 jobs will also be created.
 Over 340 flats will be available for subsidised housing construction.
 A four-stream primary school for about 400 pupils, together with several day-care centres, will provide the social infrastructure for the new quarter.

-Are you interested in becoming a partner of the world’s biggest mobile Ferris wheel?
+Are you interested in becoming a partner of the world’s biggest mobile giant wheel?